6. The annoying dieter

 4. The overly lenient parents (and their children)

-We wouldn’t advocate for corporal punishment — especially not in the year of our lord 2020 — but this person really gotta get their badass kids in line before they work every last nerve you have.
+We would never advocate for corporal punishment, but this person really gotta get their bad*ss kids in line before they work every last nerve you have.
 Would it be wrong to stick the kids’ table in the basement and banish them there until it’s time to leave?